This is our review of the best dog car seat in 2022

 A: Yes, definitely.
 Not only does it ensure the safety of the dog and driver, but if an accident does occur and your pooch is not properly restrained, you could lose your licence and the insurance company would be within its rights not to pay out, so it really isn’t worth the risk.
-Ideally, you should have a dog car seat secured by the cars seatbelt and an extra seat belt tether.
+Something to bear in mind, ideally, you should have a travel seat secured by the car’s seatbelt and an extra seat belt tether.

 However, if your dog is in the car a lot, it may be easier to place a blanket in there to prevent hair, odour and stains.

-The best dog booster seats are great for keeping your pet safe and comfortable while driving.
-Not only will it restrain your four-legged friend so that they will not distract the driver, but they will also be able to feel comfortable and secure and with a booster seat for small puppies will be able to look out of the window.
+At the centre of pet safety should be the best dog seats, as they are great for keeping your pet safe and comfortable while driving.
+Not only will it restrain your four-legged friend so that they will not distract the driver, but they will also be able to feel comfortable and secure and with a pet seat small puppies will be able to see more.

 Our choice is the Kurgo Booster Seat for Dogs.
 It’s a medium-sized dog car seat that can also work fine for smaller dogs.